SumoLogic/sumologictoolbox/readme.md

 until the calls complete.
 This is due to the requests library blocking Qt5 when REST calls are being used.
 One day this might be fixed by multithreading the app but currently this is expected behaviour.

-* Access to Globally Shared Content Folders is currently disabled until that code is refined.
+* When copying content to Admin Recommended folders the content will be copied but not visible in this tool until it is shared in the
+SumoLogic UI.
+This will be resolved in a future release.

 To Do:
 ======

-* Implement global folders in the content tab

 * Add "source update" functionality (for instance to add filters)

 * Add Users/Roles API functionality

-* Add FER API functionality

 * Add Scheduled View functionality